 Metacomet Land Trust takes great pride in introducing people of all ages to the outdoors.
 Our youth programming has been a big hit over the years with events around our service area.
 We also gather for service projects and guided walks from time to time.
 Check our calendar often or Follow us on Facebook for updates to the events calendar.
 Have an idea for an event?
 Contact us!

 Our Biodiversity Safari is a unique opportunity to learn more about the nature close to home.
-Read about last year’s study at the page: Biodiversity Safari study of Foxfire Farm in Uxbridge.
-Please come along as we look for all of the wildlife and plants at this wonderful privately owned farm.
+Read about our 2018 Safari: Biodiversity Safari study of Foxfire Farm in Uxbridge.
+Please enjoy the reports on the wildlife and plants at this wonderful privately owned farm.